eduvpn/documentation/FROM_2_TO_3.md

 ```

 **NOTE**: if not all packages were installed, the above command will exit with
 an error.
-Remove the packages that you do not have installed from the list (the
+Remove the packages that you do not have installed from the list of
-output well tell you which are not installed) and run it again!
+packages to remove, the output of the command will tell you which are not
+installed, and run it again!

 Make sure you also remove any lingering files from `/etc/openvpn/server`.